Machine learning with neural networks: Further reading

 \section{Further reading}

-The statistical mechanics of Hopfield networks is explained in the book by Hertz, Krogh, and Palmer \cite{hertz1991introduction}.
-Starting from the Boltzmann distribution, Chapter 10 in this book explains how to compute the order parameters, and how to evaluate the stability of the corresponding solutions.
-For more details on the replica trick, refer to Ref.~\cite{MullerReinhardt}.
+The statistical mechanics of Hopfield networks is explained in {\em Introduction to the theory of neural computation} by Hertz, Krogh, and Palmer \cite{hertz1991introduction}.
+Starting from the Boltzmann distribution, Chapter 10 in this book summarises how to compute the order parameters, and how to evaluate the stability of the corresponding solutions.
+For more details on the replica trick , see the books by M\"uller, Reinhard and Strickland~\cite{MullerReinhardt} and by Engel and van den Broeck \cite{engel2001statistical}, as well as the review article \cite{watkin1993statistical}.